 By including your location in your page title you will be letting both search engines and people know where your business serves and is located.

-For you main page your H1 should include the name and your overall services, and the H2 would include town and country.
+For your main page, your H1 should include the name and your overall services, and the H2 would include town and country.

 Structured data markup